preronam/CodeQuiz/README.md

 1. The questions were captured in a variable
 2. The timer was set to 30 seconds
 3. The startGame() was created which can:
-   -Generate questions in a random order from the given list -Recognize correct responses and increment the score accordingly
+   1.Generate questions in a random order from the given list 2.Recognize correct responses and increment the score accordingly

 highscores.js File:

 The saveHighScores() was created which can:
 1. Save the top 10 scores to local storage in order
-2. Retrieve the top 10 scores from local storage
+2. Retrieve the top 10 scores from local storage in order

 end.js File: